 Personal health, batteries or the environment are at risk.
 Failure to observe this hazard notice can lead to severe or fatal injury.

 Batteries, materials or the environment are at risk.
 Personal safety is not at risk.
 Failure to observe this notice can lead to malfunction or damage to the batteries.

-Failure to observe this notice can lead to malfunction or damage to the batteries.
 In addition, material and environmental damage may occur.

 Risk of explosion or blast, splashing of hot or molten substances.

-Explosion and fire hazard, avoid short circuits!

-Avoid electrostatic charge and discharge/sparks.
+Risk of explosion and fire, avoid shortcircuits.
+Avoid electrostatic charges and discharges/sparks.
 Failure to observe this hazard notice can lead to severe or fatal injury.